-Tuition, fees, and all other costs for the semester are payable upon registration.
-For students with definite commitments of funds from the Financial Aid Office, the difference between the total cost for the semester and the financial aid commitment is payable upon registration.
+Tuition, fees, and all other costs for the semester are payable on or before the first day of class.
+For students with definite commitments of funds from the Financial Aid office, the difference between the total cost for the semester and the financial aid commitment is payable upon registration.
 Payment of the difference between enrollment charges and financial aid can be made by cash, personal check, DISCOVER CARD, VISA, MASTERCARD, or through the deferred payment plan.
-Information on pay plan will be available May 2021.
+Information on pay plan will be available www.tuitionassistant.com.

 By enrolling, the student agrees to pay all expenses incurred by Carson-Newman University to collect any outstanding debt, including attorney and collection agency fees.
 Carson-Newman University reserves the right to report the status of any outstanding indebtedness owed to credit reporting agencies.
 Each student must settle his/her account for the current semester, including library and traffic fines, infirmary charges, etc., before he/she will be eligible to enroll for a subsequent semester, or before a transcript of his/her academic record can be released by the Office of the Registrar.